Holi0317/sms-library-api/README.md

 If there is any changes to `common/` or `custom-typings/`, execute `scripts/pre-build.sh` again.

+Also, create a empty text file called `slh.sqlite` at the root repository directory.

 ## Create configuration file
 Refer to [Configuration](#Configuration), create a configuration file for development process.

-__Important note__: In the configuration file, url of mongo should be `mongodb://mongo/slh-development`.
+__Important note__: In the configuration file, sqlite should be `/data/db.sqlite`.
 And baseUrl should be `http://localhost:3000/`

-Save that to `config.yaml` at the root directory. git will ignore it.
+Save that to `config.yaml` at the root repository directory. git will ignore it.

-## Create directory for mongodb
-Simply create an empty directory named `mongodb` at root directory.
-It will be filled up with mongodb files later.

 ## Build and start frontend server
 Execute `docker-compose -f docker-compose-dev.yml up frontend`.
 A server will be started on `localhost:3000`.